kammitama5/kammitama5.github.io/_posts/2021-5-20-Thursday-May-20th.md

 access to that, but I've scheduled things on the same days, mostly, so hopefully that means I can have other days where I can stay home all day and get focused work done.

+## And what will you be doing with your Award money?
+- I forgot to mention that RLOS does give you Award money for being selected, and apparently when it was possible to do in-person things, if your project was particularly good (top 3), they'd even invite you to their offices!
+- So what am I going to do with mine?
+To be honest, probably just save it.
+After all, for me, money is freedom.
+I also plan on contributing to my retirement accounts, as I'll be fortunate enough to be able to do that this year.
+Hooray for compound interest!

 ## Fancy book!
 <img src="/images/mlopsdk.png" width="400">
 - Thank you so much for supporting me!